notomarmustafa/Codehush.com/README.md

 Thank you for using Code Hush!
 We hope our platform enhances your communication experience.
 ```

-This README provides a comprehensive overview of Code Hush, installation instructions, and contribution guidelines.
-Feel free to customize it further to suit your needs!
+This README provides a comprehensive overview of Code Hush, How to start guide, and information about updates.
+Remember to have fun and follow the TOS!